Hugofslopes/CP00/README.md

 </p>

 ## Summary
 This is the first exercise I completed at 42 School using C++, which is an object-oriented language.
-Some rules are difrente, from
+Some rules are different from now on.
+We no longer have Norminette, which allows us to organize our code in different ways (so there is no need for functions to have a maximum of 25 lines or to declare variables before assigning values to them).
+From now on, we are allowed to use for loops, switch cases and ternary operators.

+## Ex00

+## Ex01

+## Ex02